How Scoring Works

 1. The Cost Curve

 Every card in Star Wars Unlimited has a resource cost.
 The game's designers built a formula into the cost curve: a ground unit should have roughly 2 + (2 × cost) total stat points (power + HP).
-A 3-cost ground unit "should" have about 8 stat points.
+But in practice, competitive cards consistently trade stats for abilities — the higher the cost, the bigger the trade-off.

 Ground unit expected = 2 + (2 × cost)